covcom/205CDE/13_14 Database/README.md

 4           Steve       301         EC                         28
 ```

-In both inner and outer join, SQLite supports natual join.
+In both inner and outer join, SQLite supports natural join.
 This is when the two tables share the same column names.
 To avoid confusion, both to you and the system, always specify the column name.

 #### View, index, trigger, and transaction

-In setead of creating sub-tables from existing tables, you can also create Views.
-Views are like pivot tables in excel in the sence that it gets updated automatically when it's 'mother' tables are updated.
+In stead of creating sub-tables from existing tables, you can also create Views.
+Views are like pivot tables in excel in the sense that it gets updated automatically when it's 'mother' tables are updated.

 ```sql
 CREATE VIEW level4 AS SELECT * FROM l1 WHERE room > 399;
 ```

-To enable fast searching, you should build some indexes on the columns that you run query against.
+To enable fast searching, you should build some indexes on the columns that you run a query against.
 Unlike MySQL, indexing in SQLite cannot be done when you create the table.

 ```sql
 CREATE UNIQUE INDEX ind_id